 The medicine can be in the form of gel or pads.
 The acid in the medications dissolves the wart tissue when applied by an individual daily.

 These may take a few weeks—salicylic acid resolve about 10 to 15% of cases of a plantar wart.

 These depend on the thickness and the location of the wart on the body.
 Some warts can be treated with a laser called Pulse Dye Laser.

 The procedure involves an extreme beam of light that destroys and burns the tissues of the plantar wart.

-This substance contains a blistering agent that is applied on the surface of the skin to form a blister on the surface of the wart.
+This substance contains a blistering agent applied on the skin’s surface to form a blister on the wart’s surface.

 The area should be covered with a bandage when applying cantharidin.

 The blister lifts the wart from the skin.